jessica-jones/jessica-jones.github.io/essays/someANTICS.md

 ---
 Hot Take About Learning Semantic UI through the Framework of the Elitism of Modern Art and Cinema

 A User-Interface (UI) framework is a tool that provides the structure/template for constructing complex applications without extensive technical or design skills.
-There are many reasons why someone would want to use one of them…
+There are many reasons why someone would want to use one of them.
+For example, Semantic UI is:

-Speaking about Semantic UI, which we used for class:

-- It’s Efficient: it saves developers from building components from scratch
+-	Efficient: it saves developers from unnecessarily building components from scratch

-- It’s Cost Effective: it’s free to use, you don’t have to hire a professional to implement it, and there’s also a dedicated team of people working on it/fixing bugs
+-	Cost Effective: it’s free to use, you don’t have to hire a professional to implement it, and there’s also a dedicated team of people working on it/fixing bugs

-- It’s Helpful: it includes a lot of functions that I wouldn’t know how to make on my own such as the search bar/drop down menu
+-	Helpful: it includes a lot of functions that I wouldn’t know how to make on my own such as the search bar/drop down menu

-- It’s Got Tons of Documentation
+-	Has Tons of Documentation

-But talking to my classmates, I was surprised to find that many of them don’t like HTML or using Semantic UI -- they thought that it was frivolous to learn.
-The discussion around the seriousness of learning to use a UI framework and how it related to other languages and skills made me think about how people view and contextualize modern artwork.
-About how when Andy Warhol put mass-produced, ordinary, commercial items into the context of a museum, he transformed them into art; or at the very least, sparked a conversation about what art was.

-Even earlier this week, there was hubbub around Martin Scorsese’s [view of the Marvel movies](https://www.forbes.com/sites/travisbean/2019/10/10/the-real-problem-with-martin-scorseses-marvel-comments/); how he didn’t consider them to be ‘cinema’.
-Assertions like these are often seen as elitist.
-Certainly, there are norms that the Marvel movies or modern art challenge; can we understand the unwillingness to learn and reluctance to take UI seriously through such a lens?

-Pop Art Stop Art
+These points are by no means restricted only to Semantic UI; they can apply to other UI frameworks.

+After picking some of my classmates’ brains, I was surprised to find that many of them don’t like HTML or using Semantic UI.
+A surprising majority thought that it was a frivolous skill, something fanciful that they wouldn’t bother themselves with and to save until the very last possibility to learn.
+I’m not sure if this notion stems from the general societal lack of seriousness for artists or the pursuit of artistic endeavors, but it certainly reminded me of it.
+But it also reminded me that the context in which you view something can change your perspective on it.
+Soup cans and soda bottles are unassuming on the shelf of a grocery store, but when perched on a pillar or situated behind a frame, the atmosphere of a museum invites onlookers to look at it in the context of art.
+I wonder if this  mindset can somehow explain my classmate’s reluctance to become proficient in UI  (and thereby take it seriously).

+Time is money
 ---

-One concern my classmates have with learning to use Semantic UI is that it takes a lot of time to learn.
-Helpful as it is, there is a lot of documentation to go through.
-In their eyes, mastering Semantic is not a necessary skill.
-You can make a fully functional web page without it.
-In fact, the changes you make to your website don't  make it stand out - it follows the format and uses the same things as  any other website.
-Why put all this time and effort into something you don't need, and aren't planning on using in the future?
-It's a fair question to ask; should you be expected to know or be good at everything concerning software development?
+My classmates argue that Semantic UI doesn’t have a good return on investment.
+Semantic takes a lot of time to learn.
+There are mountains of documentation to go through, helpful as it is.
+Even if you wanted to learn to master Semantic UI, my classmates might argue, it is not a necessary skill.
+You are perfectly capable of creating a fully functional webpage without it.
+Why put all this time and effort into something you don't really need?
+I think that it's a fair question to ask.
+Should you be expected to know or be good at everything concerning software development?

-By examining the concerns my classmates have, we can better understand their perspectives and where their priorities lie.
-I thought they didn't like Semantic UI because it was unfamiliar or difficult to use.
-But then I realized; there are a lot of basic apps and programs that these people run with ugliness and poor documentation.
-My classmates are focused on practicality; they incorporate tools that work/don't NEED to be pretty.
-They want to focus on the problem itself.

-However, they're missing that Semantic UI is set up to mirror the experience people have while using the web.
-That, and technology is closely linked to people.
-After all, tech is the solution to the problems that people create.

-McDonald’s v Michelin Stars

----

-In support of Marvel movies, fans have rebutted Scorsese that movies are cinema– it plays in a theater, doesn’t it?
-However, I think that they need to be more nuanced and less literal about the distinction Scorsese is making; is McDonald’s the same as a Michelin Starred restaurant?
-They both make food.

-Marvel movies are a studio project, whose creative choices are dictated based on money making potential.
-Cinema reflects the creative vision of the director, not future franchise establishing.
-With fast food, it's okay to eat it from time to time.
-The real problem is when you only ever eat it.
-Similarly, it’s fine to dabble in UI.
-However, it shouldn't be the foundation of your programming knowledge; it should simply complement it.

-The substance is most important; if everything looks the same anyway, the audience is going to be judging the content anyway.
-If the software doesn’t work, there are plenty of people willing to use things that don’t look as good.
+My classmates argue the necessity of Semantic UI.
+If you are ranking the merits of visuals vs. functionality, then fine – I suppose it’s most important that your project works, that you have a solution.
+If your software looks good but doesn’t work, most people would probably be inclined to use something else that doesn’t look good, but work.

+Clearly my classmates prioritize practicality, and their perspective reflects that.
+They want to address the problem itself, not how the solution looks.
+However, I think they're missing the idea that Semantic UI is supposed to help reduce the amount of time spent on design because for the preset definitions.
+They underestimate that part of the solution can be that irrational human desire for the aesthetic.
+People have come to expect a certain level of experience while on the web, and one component of that is the look.

 Choosing to Suck
 ---

-I think technology and people go hand in hand;  it’s generally helpful to learn to consider the people using the technology you create.
-The foundation should be good content; using Semantic UI or another UI Framework to dress it up is a bonus, but vital in this day and age.
+Since people create technology to solve the problems that they create, I think its generally helpful to learn to consider the people that will be using your technology.
+It’s good to have those foundational programming skills, but good to also incorporate Semantic UI or another UI Framework to create an engaging solution.
+One skill to complement the other.

-my classmates are right, in a way.
-There’s no need to make it out to be more than it is.
-It’s fine if it’s a way of giving their plain html a makeover.

-What does this mean going forward?

-I think this quote from Homeland by Cory Doctorow is apt.
-The main character is comparing the events that have recently happened in his life – his parents losing their jobs, struggling to afford college – to a friend who is traveling around the world to escape the law:
+I think this quote from Homeland by Cory Doctorow is sums everything up.
+The context is that the main character is comparing the struggles in his life – parents losing their jobs, his inability to to afford college – to his renegade friend’s struggle to escape the law by travelling the word:

 > “Her reality might suck too, but it sucked in huge, showy, neon letters—not in the quiet, crabbed handwriting of a desperate and broke teenager scribbling in his diary.”